Content

 You can repeat these techniques several times during sex to delay orgasm and improve your sexual stamina.
 You can also try mixing up sexual positions and activities.

 But keep in mind: Research on the effects of behavioral techniques for PE is mixed.
-A 2015 systematic review found that some studies of these techniques show large improvements in ejaculation latency while others show little or no changes.
+A 2015 systematic review found that some studies of these techniques show large improvements in ejaculation latency, while others show little or no changes.

 In other words, your experience may vary.
-However, since these techniques are easy to do and cost nothing, they might be worth trying — either on their own or in combination with medical treatments for PE.
+However, since these techniques are easy to perform and cost nothing, they might be worth trying — either on their own or in combination with medical treatments for PE.

-Plenty of research has shown that masturbating before sex can address the physiological issues associated with PE by temporarily reducing sensitivity and relieving some of the excitement you may feel leading up to an intimate engagement.
+Masturbating before sex may address the physiological issues associated with PE by temporarily reducing sensitivity and relieving some of the excitement you may feel leading up to an intimate engagement.
+But keep in mind that masturbating shortly before sex can sometimes make it harder to get or maintain an erection or reach orgasm, due to the natural recovery time known as the refractory period.

 Vitamin deficiencies are rare, but if you do have one, it may affect your sex life.

-Often associated with women, pelvic floor exercises (also known as kegel exercises) can help men strengthen the muscles sometimes associated with sexual problems and poor erectile control during sexual intercourse.
+Often associated with women, pelvic floor exercises (also known as Kegel exercises) can help men strengthen the muscles sometimes associated with sexual problems and poor erectile control during sexual intercourse.

 Your pelvic floor muscles control ejaculation and urination (among other things), and they can weaken without regular exercise as we age.